lleiding/gemm/README.md

 Processes and updates are repeated every timestep, while each timestep can be considered as one year.

-[Clarify grid cells without actual grid...]

-# 3. Process overview and scheduling
+## 3. Process overview and scheduling

 In each discrete timestep each individual in each grid cell will (in no particular order unless otherwise stated) undergoe the following processes: